mthiim/GeneCrypt/README.md

 ## The backend application

 The backend application is a Spring Boot application.
-This application cintans and serves the frontend index.html and associated JavaScript code.
+This application contains and serves the frontend index.html and associated JavaScript code.
 The application can be built using Maven, by executing:

 ```